Do you know if your staff are using their time productively?

 What’s more, monitoring is not just about tracking whether an employee is spending productive time on specific applications and websites.
 It is also about protecting your company from security breaches like data thefts or malware attacks.

 Want to know who’s doing what and for how long on the office computer?

-You could get a monitoring tool.
+You could get an employee monitoring software.